cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 ### Password Hash Synchronization (PHS)

 **Business case:** Without hybrid identity, employees typically need separate credentials for on-premises Active Directory and cloud services such as Microsoft 365.
 This increases the number of passwords users must remember and the number of identities IT must manage.
-Password Hash Synchronization (PHS) reduces this complexity by synchronizing a secure hash of the user's on-premises Active Directory password to Microsoft Entra ID, allowing users to sign in to both on-premises and cloud resources using the same username and password, while cloud authentication is performed by Microsoft Entra ID
+Password Hash Synchronization (PHS) reduces this complexity by synchronizing a secure hash of the user's on-premises Active Directory password to Microsoft Entra ID, allowing users to sign in to both on-premises and cloud resources using the same username and password, while cloud authentication is performed by Microsoft Entra ID.

-**What was built:** Configured Entra Connect to synchronise on-premises Active Directory with Entra ID, with Password Hash Synchronization enabled.
-This requires Entra Connect specifically — Password Hash Synchronization was enabled as part of the initial Entra Connect configuration wizard — not a separate step performed afterward, but a specific option selected during setup itself.

-**What was built:** I enabled Password Hash Synchronization during the Microsoft Entra Connect configuration wizard.
-This is part of the initial setup, not a separate later step.
+**What was built:** Password Hash Synchronization is enabled by default in the Entra Connect wizard — it's ticked automatically when you set up the sync.
+I confirmed this myself later, when I went back in to switch the sign-in method over to Pass-Through Authentication instead, which showed me PHS had been the default option all along.

-Caveat: In this lab, the on-premises domain does not match the tenant’s original sign-up domain, so synced users fall back to the tenant’s .onmicrosoft.com domain for sign-in.
+**Caveat:** In this lab, the on-premises domain does not match the tenant's original sign-up domain, so synced users fall back to the tenant's .onmicrosoft.com domain for sign-in.
 In a real enterprise deployment, the on-premises domain would normally be a verified domain in the tenant, giving a more consistent sign-in experience.

 **Verification:** I confirmed this worked at three levels: the users synced into Microsoft Entra ID, I could sign in as a synced user using the same password set on-premises, and I tested that Reader-level access behaved as expected by allowing viewing but blocking VM creation.
 That negative test was the strongest proof that the permission boundary was being enforced correctly.